novalagung/learndevops/en/cicd-serverless-ebook-gitbook-github-pages-actions-calibre.md

 #### 1.3.
 Git bash

-Ensure you have git bash client installed in your local machine.
+Ensure you have Git bash client installed in your local machine.

 ---